emmajanedrews/base-template/_posts/2017-01-24-have-you-saved-enough-for-closing-costs.md

 If you have saved up your down payment and are ready to start your home search, one other piece of the puzzle is to make sure that you have saved enough for your closing costs.

-*Freddie Mac*&nbsp;[defines](http://myhome.freddiemac.com/buy/down-payments-closing-costs.html)&nbsp;closing costs as:
+*Freddie Mac* [defines](http://myhome.freddiemac.com/buy/down-payments-closing-costs.html) closing costs as:

 *“Closing costs, also called settlement fees, will need to be paid when you obtain a mortgage.
-These are fees charged by people representing your purchase, including your lender, real estate agent, and other third parties involved in the transaction.&nbsp;**Closing costs are typically between 2 and 5% of your purchase price**.”*
+These are fees charged by people representing your purchase, including your lender, real estate agent, and other third parties involved in the transaction. **Closing costs are typically between 2 and 5% of your purchase price**.”*

 We’ve recently heard from many first-time homebuyers that they wished that someone had let them know that closing costs could be so high.
 If you think about it, with a low down payment program, your closing costs could equal the amount that you saved for your down payment.